BloomBooks/BloomReader-Lite/packages/mobile/README.md

 -   Go to a bloom-player repo at the desired revision.
 -   yarn build-dev.
 (This builds an unminified version)
--   Use "yarn link", or copy the contents of bloom-player's dist/bloomPlayer.js to this repo's assets/web-dist/bloomPlayer/bloomPlayerMin.jsAsset
+-   Use "yarn link [...]", or copy the contents of bloom-player's dist/bloomPlayer.js to this repo's assets/web-dist/bloomPlayer/bloomPlayerMin.jsAsset
 -   Reload the app
 -   Edit this file (bloomPlayerMin.jsAsset) as needed for debugging purposes.
 -   Reload the app every time this file changes.